utrad-ical/circus/packages/circus-rs/docs/client-tutorial.md

 Now we know how to display a single section.

-The next step is to understand so-called a **view state**.
+The next step is to understand **view state**.
-Inside of the viewer, all images are drawn to the canvas by passing a view state to the `ImageSource` instance.
+Inside of the viewer, all images are drawn on the canvas by passing a view state to the `ImageSource` instance.

 A view state is a plain object (i.e., not a class instance) that determines